Find Trade Colleges

 $23,961 Avg Student Debt

 With a ranking of #22, Reinhardt University did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-Located in Waleska, Georgia, the small private not-for-profit school handed out 266 bachelor’s degree awards in 2021-2022.
+Located in Waleska, Georgia, the small private not-for-profit school awarded 266 diplomas to qualifed bachelor’s degree students in 2021-2022.

 Reinhardt University does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $27,300.
 This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from Reinhardt University accumulate an average of $23,961 in student debt by the time they complete their degree.
-Of those students who received their degree, 56% were women.
+Around 56% of those degree recipients were women.

 #23